Cvmaggio/ReinforcementLearningSutton-Barto/README.md

 <h2>Short Corridor</h2>
 <p>
 This exercise is a basic introduction to policy gradients.
-We are keeping the features consntant and only depending on two theta features for the policy.
+We are keeping the features constant and only depending on two theta features for the policy.
 These indicate the preference for taking left and right actions so we can find the optimal probability of going left or right in our short corridor.
 We are showing that epsilon greedy left or epsilon greedy right are not the optimal probability of going left or right when our performance measure is the value of the first state under our theta parameterized policy.
 </p>